Ched Myers: Sabbath economics

 Others have since sought to explore the ideas of a Sabbath economy in practical ways.
 Sabbath economics and related concepts of jubilee economics have also received attention from the liberation theology community, and other Christian thinkers who focus on social justice, gender equality and other humanitarian issues.

 Selected works

 Single-author books

 2008/1988 Binding the Strong Man: A Political Reading of Mark's Story of Jesus.
 Maryknoll: Orbis Books.
 20th anniversary edition with new front matter.
 1989 Catholic Press Association Book Award in scripture.
 Translated into Portuguese as O Evangelho de Sao Marcos, Grande Comentario Biblico series, São Paulo:Edicoes Paulinas, 1992.

 2001 “...and distributed it to whoever had need.”
 The Biblical Vision of Sabbath Economics.
 Tell the Word, Washington, DC: Church of the Savior.

 1996 Proclamation 6, Year B, Pentecost 1.
 Minneapolis: Augsburg/Fortress.

 1994 Who Will Roll Away the Stone?
 Queries for First World Christians.
 Maryknoll: Orbis Books.

+2023 The Biblical Vision of Sabbath Economics.
+Lab/Ora Press.

+2025 Healing Affluenza and Resisting Plutocracy: Luke's Jesus and Sabbath Economics.
+Fortress Press.